JohnNewberry/Half-Life-Alyx_Recurve-Bow/README.md

 It can be a bit messy in places but there are plenty of features and workarounds that could transferrable for other addons.

-Keep in mind this is only the code, so you can see how it works.
-No additional assets are included in this repo right now; textures, models, prefabs etc.
+Keep in mind this is only the code so you can see how it works.
+Other assets like textures, models, prefabs etc. aren't included in this repo.

 The entire mod can be downloaded here: